ubaldot/vim-outline/README.md

 See `:h OutlineAddNewLanguages`.

-I wrote vim-outline mainly for myself because I had some issue when using Vista! with ALE and Tagbar is based on tags, which is a feature that I don't really use.
+I wrote vim-outline mainly for myself because I had some issue when using Vista! with ALE and Tagbar require ctags, which is a tool that I don't have installed.

-What I needed was something easily configurable, fast and reliable that just support me to get my job done, no matter if lacks bells and whistles and if the outcome is just an imprecise sketch of my buffer with noisy entries.
+What I needed was something self-contained (i.e. no-dependencies), easily configurable, fast and reliable that just support me to get my job done, no matter if lacks bells and whistles and if the outcome is just an imprecise sketch with noisy entries.

 ## Installation
 Use any plugin manager or the builtin Vim plugin manager.